Flight One School of Engineering

 Jake An

-Aeroskills RPL Officer
+Aeroskills RPL Manager

 Jake An is an experienced aviation professional and the RPL (Recognition of Prior Learning) Officer at Flight One School of Engineering.
 With over two decades of expertise in aircraft maintenance, training, and business development, Jake plays a pivotal role in assessing and validating the skills of aircraft engineers seeking licensing outcomes, including CASA Part 66 licences, and qualifications such as Certificates IV and Diplomas.
 Jake holds multiple international aviation licences, including CASA B1.1, EASA B1.1, FAA A&P, FAA Flight Dispatcher, and a Korean Aircraft Mechanic Licence.
 His extensive aircraft type ratings include the B737NG series and the Dash-8 Q200/300/400, showcasing his technical proficiency.
 In addition to his technical expertise, Jake is a certified trainer with a Certificate IV in Training and Assessment, making him adept at delivering high-quality training programs.
 His career includes roles such as Head of Training and Sales (East Asia and Oceania) for Suntech Aviation, where he focused on international training and business growth.
 Jake’s background also includes over a decade at QantasLink as a Licensed Aircraft Maintenance Engineer and managerial experience with Jeju Air, where he contributed to airline setup and logistics.
 His deep understanding of both the technical and regulatory aspects of aviation positions him as an invaluable asset to Flight One, ensuring engineers achieve their licensing and career goals efficiently.